Frequently Asked Questions

 • What AP courses does the School offer?*

 Masters offers its students a rigorous college preparatory curriculum.
 Core courses provide a solid foundation in critical thinking, and electives offer multiple opportunities for students to explore individual interests.
-Advanced Placement (AP) courses are offered in each department.
-In all, 15 AP courses are available to Masters students.
+Advanced Placement (AP) courses are currently offered in each department.
+In all, 14 AP courses are available to Masters students.
 Honors sections are offered throughout the science and mathematics curricula, and accelerated classes are offered in French, Latin and Spanish.

 • Are students assigned an advisor?